probe-rs/webpage/content/docs/getting-started/probe-setup.md

 ### Windows

+The standard J-Link driver does not work with probe-rs.
+However modern J-Link drivers support switching to the device to WinUSB mode.
+This can be done by following the J-Link instructions for switching modes [here](https://wiki.segger.com/J-Link_on_Windows_ARM#Configuration).
+This will still allow your device to work with official Segger tools.

-Unfortunately, probe-rs doesn't work with the official drivers on Windows.
-To use probe-rs it is necessary to install a generic WinUSB driver.
+If your device is not officially supported, to use probe-rs it is necessary to install a generic WinUSB driver.
 The recommended way of doing this is by using [Zadig](https://zadig.akeo.ie/) and selecting WinUSB as the driver for the J-Link probe.
 This will uninstall the official driver, which means that the official Segger tools will not work anymore after this.